tnordquist/recursion-1/docs/index.md

 That is, any single character, or even an empty string, reads the same forward and backward.

-As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the code expression might look very different from the expression of the problem in natural language.
-This is one of the ways in which a recursive solution can help: the recursive implementation is often very close to the natural language expression.
+As we move from the basic definition to code (e.g. if we want to write a method that checks to see if a `String` specified in a parameter is a palindrome, and return the corresponding `boolean` result), the latter might look very different from the definition in natural language.
+But a recursive implementation is often very close to the natural language expression&mdash;as long as that natural language expression is also recursive.

-<a name="fn2"></a>Let's start with this formal definition (ignoring the whole question of whitespace, punctuation, and special symbols for now):
+<a name="fn2"></a>Let's take a new definition as a starting point (ignoring the whole question of whitespace, punctuation, and special symbols for now):

 > A string $S$ is a palindrome if and only if
 > * the number of characters in the string is 0 or 1;
-> * **or**
+> * **OR**
 >     * the first and last characters of the string are the same,
->     * **and** the entire substring between the first and last characters (exclusive) _is a palindrome_.
+>     * **AND** the entire substring between the first and last characters (exclusive) <u>is a palindrome</u>.

 Please note these key points about the definition:

-* The logical structure (indicated by the indentation and the words in boldface) of the bullets is a Boolean expression, of the form $A$ OR ($B$ AND $C$).
+* The logical structure (indicated by the indentation and the all-caps words) of the bullets is a Boolean expression, of the form $A$ OR ($B$ AND $C$).
 We might also write this using special symbols for the logical operators: $A \lor (B \land C)$.

     In this context (logical rather than arithmetic), the logical operators should be considered _short-circuit_ operators.
 When using short-circuit logical operators, the rules about parentheses are modified a bit: In this case, $A$ would be evaluated _first_; only if $A$ is $\text{false}$ do we have to evaluate the expression in parentheses.

 * The definition is recursive.
-Note the final part in italics: it is saying that a string is a palindrome if a specified substring is a palindrome.
+Note the final underlined portion: It is saying that a string is a palindrome if a specified substring is a palindrome.
 (Of course, that is only the case if the previous condition&mdash;that the first and last characters are the same&mdash;is also satisfied.)

 Take a few minutes to read and understand the definition.
 Then try to apply it to one of the palindromes listed above, or so some other palindrome you know&mdash;or some synthetic palindrome you come up with, such as "XYX".
 Try also to applying it to a string that's not a palindrome.